Cemetery: Urban

 Urban cemeteries relied heavily on the fact that the soft parts of the body would decompose in about 25 years (although, in moist soil, decomposition can take up to 70 years).
 If room for new burials was needed, older bones could be dug up and interred elsewhere (such as in an ossuary) to make space for new interments.
 It was not uncommon in some places, such as England, for fresher corpses to be chopped up to aid decomposition, and for bones to be burned to create fertilizer.
-The re-use of graves allowed for a steady stream of income, which enabled the cemetery to remain well-maintained and in good repair.
-Not all urban cemeteries engaged in re-use of graves, and cultural taboos often prevented it.
+The reuse of graves allowed for a steady stream of income, which enabled the cemetery to remain well-maintained and in good repair.
+Not all urban cemeteries engaged in reuse of graves, and cultural taboos often prevented it.
 Many urban cemeteries have fallen into disrepair and become overgrown, as they lacked endowments to fund perpetual care.
 Many urban cemeteries today are thus home to wildlife, birds, and plants which cannot be found anywhere else in the urban area, and many urban cemeteries in the late 20th century touted their role as an environmental refuge.

 Many urban cemeteries are characterized by multiple burials in the same grave.
 Multiple burials is a consequence of the limited size of the urban cemetery, which cannot easily expand due to adjacent building development.
 It was not uncommon for an urban cemetery to begin adding soil to the top of the cemetery to create new burial space.